Echoes-88/Orizon/README.md

 ### V1.0 (current version)

 Features :
-    - Create and manage account
+-Create and manage account
-    - Access to informations about moon missions
+-Access to informations about moon missions
-    - Access to a quiz about moon
+-Access to a quiz about moon
-    - Access to news about space exploration
+-Access to news about space exploration

 ### V2.0

 Features :
-    - Dashboard admin
+-Dashboard admin
-    - Access to mars and jupiter missions
+-Access to mars and jupiter missions
-    - New quizzes
+-New quizzes
-    - Filter news (Source / theme)
+-Filter news (Source / theme)